Some people believe that healthy foods are tasteless and boring — but nothing could be further from the truth.

 Blueberries are an antioxidant superfood that may improve memory in older adults and protect against oxidative damage and chronic diseases (

 They can be enjoyed either fresh or frozen and are especially delicious mixed with either yogurt or full-fat cream.

-SUMMARY Blueberries are high in fiber and nutrients but low in calories.
+Blueberries are high in fiber and nutrients but low in calories.
 They’re an antioxidant superfood that may improve memory in older adults and protect against oxidative damage.

 Many studies show that dark chocolate is incredibly healthy and may reduce your risk of several diseases.

 It’s loaded with fiber and antioxidants, as well as minerals like iron, magnesium, copper, and manganese (

 Plant compounds in dark chocolate have been shown to improve blood pressure and brain function, as well as protect against heart disease and the harmful effects of the sun’s ultraviolet (UV) rays (

 To make the most of its health benefits, eat dark chocolate with a cocoa content of at least 70–85%.